Merchant cash advance marketing guidelinesPrivate preview

 - Mention of Celtic and YouLend as financial partners

 - If you want to optimize SEO around the word “loans”, you must do so compliantly, similar to the following example: “Pay as you earn.
-You’ll automatically pay the loan or merchant cash advance with a fixed percentage of your daily sales until the total amount is paid.”
+You’ll automatically pay the loan or merchant cash advance with a fixed percentage of your daily sales.”

 Other user-facing materials